 Small Crustaceans.
 Brine shrimp is the common name that refers to a water animal belonging to crustaceans, which are identified by their multiple pairs of legs as well as their hard exterior shell.
 Commonly used for feeding tropical fish raised in aquariums, brine shrimp usually grows no more than 1.30 centimeters in length.
 Several varieties of brine shrimp exist, but all of them are considered to belong to a single species under a single genus (Artemis).
 They are generally characterized by their compound eyes, which are stalked, as well as their tapered bodies, which consist of a trunk to which eleven pairs of leaflike legs are attached.

 Bearers of Highly Resistant Eggs.
 The female brine shrimp carries a brood pouch in its body.
 Under favorable conditions, the female liberates all her active young shrimp from this pouch.
-But female brine shrimp may also lay their eggs without having them fertilized by sperm.
+Female brine shrimp may also lay their eggs without having them fertilized by sperm.
 When brine shrimp eggs do get fertilized, they may hatch right away or are made to undergo a drying process (to make them viable for a number of years).
 Brine shrimp eggs are able to tolerate harsh environmental conditions; this quality gives them the ability to hatch without difficulty in saltwater as well as their usefulness as tropical fish food.

 Why Brine Shrimp Is An Essential Food for Tropical Fish